Jan5366x/rocker-bogie-rover/documentation/Timeline/September 2024.md

 ### Motor Control

-For the motor control I plan to write a Proportional–integral–derivative controller to make sure that the individual motors perform as expected.
+For the motor control, I plan to write a Proportional–integral–derivative controller to make sure that the individual motors perform as expected.

 https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller